TonyKaravasilev/CryptoMananaDocs/docs/secure-data-services.md

-&nbsp;&nbsp;&nbsp;&nbsp;It is important to note, that the `CryptoRandom` generator does not support controllable seeding, but the method `seedRandomGenerator()` can be called from time to time without a parameter to introduce extra entropy pool request with a goal of introducing more randomness.
+&nbsp;&nbsp;&nbsp;&nbsp;It is important to note, that the `CryptoRandom` generator does not support controllable seeding, but the method `seedRandomGenerator()` can be called from time to time without a parameter to introduce extra entropy pool requests with to create more randomness.
 Of course, if you use one of the other data generators, seeding is fully functional.

 ### [](#token-generator-service){:.book_mark}Token Generator Service ###

 &nbsp;&nbsp;&nbsp;&nbsp;As you should have already noticed, we have previously used this component for the generation of asymmetric key pairs, but we have yet not explained the full potential of this service.
-Its purpose is to support the developer's need to generate different types of cryptographic configurations, but also secure token (device, web, session ,etc.).
-Here is a list of all available methods available for this component:
+Its purpose is to support the developer's need to generate different types of cryptographic configurations, but also secure tokens (device, web, session, etc.).
+Here is a list of all available methods for this component:

 ```php
 getTokenString() // generate a secure token